hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 ## Fin

+When I first understood that algorithm I was stunned.
+Surely it can't be that simple, but somehow it is.
+It took me by surprise because it is not the paper's main event, rather it was meant to be an illustration of Scheme as a language.
+I'm not sure if anyone ever took it at face value and tried to play around with it more, whether it had any impact on the implementation of logic or functional programming languages, or whether everyone silently agreed that it was just a toy.
+Prolog had been around for three years at that point, providing a capable unification and pattern matching engine already.
+I've never ventured to understand the implementation of logic programming, but having seen the algorithm I presented today—and having enjoyed it thoroughly—I believe I might appreciate looking at their underpinning.

 This has been my longest blog post to date by far.
 I hope you enjoyed reading it as much as I enjoyed writing it.
 I tried to make the post accessible to a lot of the programming world, though I understand both Lisp and the algorithm